 We consider a higher dimensional X-vine model where residual dependence weakens with increasing tree level.
 Specifically, for $\Vine$ we consider a $50$-dimensional C-vine, that is, in each tree $\tree_j$, there is a single node $a_j \in \dset$ such that $a_j$ belongs to the conditioned set $\cndd_e$ of all edges $e \in \edges_j$.
 The first tree includes the \HR{} models and negative logistic models with randomly assigned parameter values $\theta_{e} \in [1,2]$ for $e \in \edges_1$.
 Subsequent trees contain bivariate Gaussian copulas with partial correlations $\rho_{e} = 1.1 - 0.1 j$ for $e \in \edges_{j}$ and $j\in\cbr{2,\ldots,9}$, and $\rho_{e}=0.1$ for $e \in \edges_{j}$ with $j \ge 10$.
 This X-vine specification allows us to explore truncated X-vine models by setting pair-copulas with weak dependence to independence copulas.

-We directly use inverted multivariate Pareto samples of size $n=1\,000$ from the X-vine model for a later comparison of model-based tail dependence coefficients.
-Using the procedures explained in Sections~\ref{sec:estimation1} and~\ref{sec:estimation2}, we sequentially select trees $\tree_1, \ldots, \tree_{d-1}$ using $\hchi_e$ for $e\in \edges_1$ and $\htau_e$ for $e\in \edges_j$, $j \ge 2$, as edge weights.
-For each selected tree, we choose the bivariate parametric families with the lowest (averaged) AIC for each edge and estimate the associated parameters.
-Additionally, the independence copulas in subsequent trees are chosen if either $|\htau_e| < 0.05$ or $n_{D_e}<10$ for each edge.
+\chng{We use a single inverted multivariate Pareto sample of size $n=1\,000$ from the X-vine model directly, i.e., without rank transformation and thresholding.} \chng{As in Sections~\ref{sec:estimation1} and~\ref{sec:estimation2}}, we sequentially select trees $\tree_1, \ldots, \tree_{d-1}$ using $\hchi_e$ for $e\in \edges_1$ and $\htau_e$ for $e\in \edges_j$, $j \ge 2$, as edge weights, \chng{with $\hchi_e$ as in Eq.~\eqref{eq:chiab} in the supplement.} For each selected tree, we choose the bivariate parametric families with the lowest (averaged) AIC for each edge and estimate the associated parameters.
+Additionally, independence copulas are chosen in subsequent trees if either $|\htau_e| < 0.05$ or $n_{D_e}<10$ for each edge.

-To explore truncated X-vine models, we use the mBIC with $\psi_0=0.9$ as in \cite{nagler2019model}.
-For a specific iteration, we select the mBIC-optimal truncation level of $q^*=19$, indicated as a dotted line in Fig.~\ref{fig:mBIC50dim}.
-We assess the goodness of fit by comparing pairwise $\chi$-values from the specified 50-dimensional X-vine model with those obtained from the fitted truncated X-vine model via Monte Carlo simulations in Fig.~\ref{fig:Chi50dim} (for bivariate tail copula densities, closed-form expressions of $\chi$ are available for most well-known parametric tail copula density families; see Appendix~\ref{sec:additional}).
-In the case of the truncated X-vine model, the chi-plot in Fig.~\ref{fig:Chi50Trunc} resembles that of the full model but exhibits more variability, particularly for lower $\chi$ values.
+To explore truncated X-vine models, we use the mBIC in \eqref{eq:mBIC} with $\psi_0=0.9$ as in \cite{nagler2019model}. \chng{The estimated mBIC-optimal truncation level is $q^*=19$ (dotted line in Fig.~\ref{fig:mBIC50dim}).} \chng{We assess the goodness of fit by comparing pairwise $\chi$-values from the true X-vine model with those from the fitted 50-dimensional X-vine model via Monte Carlo simulations (\chng{as explained in Section~\ref{sec:taildepcoefgof} in the supplement}) in Fig.~\ref{fig:Chi50dim}.
+For the truncated X-vine model,} the $\chi$-plot in Fig.~\ref{fig:Chi50Trunc} resembles that of the full model but exhibits more variability, particularly for lower $\chi$-values.